Boavizta/cloud-scanner/README.md

 ## Usage as a serverless app (aws lambda) ⚡

-The serverless application for aws is configured to be deployed with the serverless framework.
+The serverless application for aws is deployed with the serverless framework.
-It is configured to get sufficient permission to scan your resources without requesting authentication.
+It creates a role configured to get sufficient permission to scan your resources without requesting authentication.

 ### Deploy the app